wh-alice/mig_visualstudio/vs/misc/unable-to-ping-because-a-network-connection-is-not-available.md

 ---
-title: "Unable to ping because a network connection is not available | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Unable to ping because a network connection is not available" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"